CK Travels

 Wimbledon Theatre.
 Copyright CK Travels

-Address: New Wimbledon Theatre, 93 The Broadway, London SW19 1QG,
+Address: New Wimbledon Theatre, 93 The Broadway, London SW19 1QG

 Wimbledon Theatre pantomine.
 Copyright CK Travels

-8. Wat Buddhapadipa
+8. Wat Buddhapadipa Temple

-The first temple of its kind to be built in London (in the early 1980s), the Wat Buddhapadipa is a beautiful Buddhist temple built on a four acre site that contain an orchard, a small lake and a flower garden.
+The first temple of its kind to be built in London (in the early 1980s), the Wat Buddhapadipa in Wimbledon is a beautiful Buddhist temple built on a four acre site that contain an orchard, a small lake and a flower garden.
 As you’d expect, the Wat Buddhapadipa is a very peaceful place that is pleasant to walk around.

 Inside the ground , the main temple building at Wat Buddhapadipa is known as the Uposatha, open for worship and prayers – here you will also see the statue of Buddha.